 - What outcome do you want?

 Determine what you would like your user to do once they click on your paid search ad.
 Include this goal as a call to action in your ad text.
 Drive visitors to a landing page that easily leads them toward this goal.
 This outcome should also determine the type of ad you choose.
 For example, certain styles of Facebook Ads are designed to drive traffic to a landing page, while others are engineered to maximize visibility, but offer little in the way of conversions.

 - How will you know the PPC Campaign is a success?

 Ensure you have set up a way to measure success before launching your campaign.
 Check your tracking URLs and pixels, so you will know which traffic and activity is coming from PPC, and which is direct or organic traffic.
 Ongoing analysis of your campaign metrics will reveal ads and keywords you may want to pause, rework, or promote with additional resources, depending upon their performance.

 2. Establish An Easy-to-Use Campaign Structure

 The two words to keep in mind here are Relevant and Simple:

 On both Google and Social PPC ads, you have the option to group together ads.
 Although it may be tempting to try to get as much of your message into an ad set as possible, try to stay focused.
 This way, you’ll get the most out of your targeting options and can provide relevant information to each segmented audience.
-The higher relevance, the greater your audience response will be.
+The higher relevance, the greater your audience response.

 Although a PPC campaign is only one part of your overall marketing, it requires daily monitoring and management.
 Ensuring your campaign structure is intuitive and manageable will make monitoring your campaign more effective and will allow your team to better identify efficiencies and inefficiencies.
 If your set up is too complex and your team doesn’t have the bandwidth to keep up, you will almost certainly end up missing out on potential ROI.